-This is a basic manual that includes lyrics, melody line, notable solos in tablature, and standard form banjo accompaniment.
+This is a basic manual that includes lyrics, melody lines, notable solos in tablature, and standard-form banjo accompaniment.
 The chapters include information on hammer-ons, double thumbing techniques, basic strumming, pulling off, and the fifth string.

-This book provides an excellent fundamental basis for playing the banjo, and it can be used by amateurs and as a refreshers’ guide for the pros.
+This book provides an excellent fundamental basis for playing the banjo, and it can be used by amateurs or as a refresher guide for the pros.